macks22/gmu-dia2/db/docs/duplicate-record-detection.md

 ## Idea

-Duplicate record detection, or record linkage, is the problem of detecting records in one or more databases that refer to the same real-world entity.
+_Duplicate record detection_, or _record linkage_, is the problem of detecting records in one or more databases that refer to the same real-world entity.
 Duplicate records are often a result of inconsistencies in the cataloging of data, particularly string data.
-This is also referred to as disambiguation elsewhere in the DB documentation.
+This is also referred to as _disambiguation_ elsewhere in the DB documentation.

 ## Applicability